gnishida/stock/README.md

 # Stock Price Prediction
 This is an experimental project to use Long Short Term Memory (LSTM) networks for the stock price prediction.
+I borrowed a lot of idea from this article: https://medium.com/analytics-vidhya/long-short-term-memory-networks-lstm-in-tensorflow-e986dac5cf27.

 ![Prediction image](prediction.png)